What is LMS Software?

-It's important that the LMS you choose works well on any device.
+It's important that the LMS you choose works well on any device, including mobile devices.
 This should be a standard feature, but check to make sure you can run through a course created with the LMS you're testing out on your desktop or laptop just as easily as your Smartphone.

 Your learners will appreciate being able to switch devices part of the way through the course and still understand the course layout.

 Users need to see their progress through the course quickly and easily.
 Progress bars within the course should convey how much of the course the users have left.
 If you're using quizzes or assessments then users need to be able to see their previous scores on all their quiz attempts.

 On the flip side, administrators should be able to log in and see reports on where specific learners are in the course.
 If the course is a paid course, then sales analytics are also helpful.

 In many cases, a certification once the course is completed is expected.
 If you offer corporate training, then the corporation paying for the training will need to see that their employees finished the course.
 It may be a requirement that employees keep the certificate on-hand.

 If you're offering professional training, then certifications may also be required for learners who complete the course.
 Make sure these are offered if you need them.